ayruthe/cut-above-questions/README.md

 # Dataset and Preprocessing

+Transcripts from the Vox Conversations podcast that were used to create this dataset were pulled from the [Vox publicly available file share](https://drive.google.com/drive/folders/1CYMwQX04RghOK4qN3Tfaih9dJnPa8jnt).

 The `TranscriptDataset` class is used to preprocess the transcript text files into json data and metadata files.
 The NLP functions in `language.py` filter the data and implement NER and sentiment analysis using SpaCy and NLTK.

 # Feature Analysis